asgs/KodeBeagle/README.md

 [![Build](https://travis-ci.org/Imaginea/KodeBeagle.svg?branch=master)](https://travis-ci.org/Imaginea/KodeBeagle/builds)

-We use [gh-pages](https://pages.github.com/) and Jekyll for demo web ui.
+We use [GitHub Pages](https://pages.github.com/) and [Jekyll](https://github.com/jekyll/jekyll) for demo web ui.

 # KodeBeagle
 KodeBeagle aims at solving common software engineering challenges developers face in day-to-day activity.
 With the help of modern day technologies like Apache Spark, processsing TBs of data has become fast.
 Currently, we have targeted the following areas-

 1. **Code Search** - Our code search helps in providing contextual code examples of various API usages in Java, Scala and JavaScript (Only Node.js).
 We also have an Intellij IDEA plugin which helps developers search code from right within the IDE.
-Refer to our code search [here](http://kodebeagle.com)
+Refer to our code search [on the main website](http://kodebeagle.com)

 2. **Navigation** - Currently, we are working on providing an IDE like code navigation on github for repositories.
 (Currently Java Repositories on github are supported)